dijoncavalcante/vazare/README.md

 - Change architecture to MMV.
 - Save datas daily.
 - Add local storage.
-- Add layout for six hours of the work.
+- Add layout for six hours of the work.(to use navigation botton or tabLayout.)